clojurebridge-minneapolis/track1-chatter/Pages/Page 6_Push to live.md

             [environ.core :refer [env]]))
 ```

-We should still be able to start the app using `lein ring server` but
-now we can also start it with `lein run -m chatter.handler`.
-When we
-start it this way, it'll default to port 5000, and you should see that
-in the browser.
-Port 3000 won't work anymore, but you'll see the app if
-you switch to 5000.
+We will still be able to start the app using `lein ring server` but now we can also start by entering `lein run -m chatter.handler` in the command line.
+When we start it this way, it defaults to port 5000, and you should see that in the browser.
+Port 3000 does not work anymore, but you see the app if you switch to 5000.

-If we create a jar with `lein uberjar`, we can aso start the app with
-`java $JVM_OPTS -cp target/chatter-standalone.jar clojure.main -m chatter.handler`
+If we create a jar with `lein uberjar`, we can also start the app with `java $JVM_OPTS -cp target/chatter-standalone.jar clojure.main -m chatter.handler`

 These new methods of starting the app are closer to what Heroku will use to start the app.

-We also need a Procfile in the top directory containing the line
-`web: java $JVM_OPTS -cp target/chatter-standalone.jar clojure.main -m chatter.handler`
+We also need a Procfile in the top directory containing the line `web: java $JVM_OPTS -cp target/chatter-standalone.jar clojure.main -m chatter.handler`

 Stop the server and restart with the command: